 Honors Program students are ensured enrollment in three successive Honors seminar courses, each having a maximum enrollment of 20 Honors students.

 The Honors Program sponsors a series of lectures and performances presented by people of national and international reputation.
 Information about the current year's program will be updated on the Honors Series page.
+Click here for upcoming and past events.

 Honors students are encouraged to attend the monthly “Feed Your Head” faculty lecture series, sponsored and arranged by the Honors Program, open to the entire University community.
 These presentations feature University professors sharing their knowledge on subjects of general interest and encouraging discussion in their areas of expertise.